-Housing and Council Tax benefit is a means-tested benefit, so what matters is how much money you have coming in, rather than whether or not you are employed.
-If you are unemployed, or are on a low wage, you may be entitled to housing or council tax benefit.
+Housing Benefit and Council Tax Reduction is means-tested, so what matters is how much money you have coming in, rather than whether or not you are employed.
+If you are unemployed, or are on a low wage, you may be entitled to housing benefit or council tax reduction.
 The best way to find out is to apply or use our online benefits calculator.

 Claimants affected by size criteria changes

-Some claimants have recently received information about changes to their benefit as a result of Housing Benefit restrictions in the Social Rented Sector as a result of the number of bedrooms that they have in their properties and their household composition.
+Some claimants are affected by Housing Benefit restrictions in the Social Rented Sector as a result of the number of bedrooms that they have in their properties and their household composition.
 Further information, advice and support about these changes are available here.

-If you are currently claiming Housing Benefit or Council Tax Benefit and are having difficulty paying the rest of the rent or council tax, then you may be entitled to Discretionary Housing Payments.
+If you are currently claiming Housing Benefit or Council Tax Reduction and are having difficulty paying the rest of the rent or council tax, then you may be entitled to Discretionary Housing Payments.

 Another source of advice for money, health and many more topics are available on the Argyll and Bute Advice Network (ABAN) website.